-A long time ago Sim Van der Ryn and Stuart Cowan defined sustainability both technologically and ecologically.x They pointed to the hubris embedded in the technological approachx to the goal of sustainability.x Technology has proven to be deadly unless it is fully tetheredx in the way David W. Orr recommended in demandingx careful human attention to the absolutx priority of ecological principles.
+A long time ago, Sim Van der Ryn and Stuart Cowan defined sustainability both technologically and ecologically.
+They pointed to the hubris embedded in the technological approach to the goal of sustainability.
+Technology has proven to be deadly unless it is fully tethered to David W. Orr’s recommendations that demand precise attention to ecological principles’ absolute priority.

 - First, people are finite and fallible.
 The human ability to comprehend and manage scale and complexity has limits.
 Thinking too big can make our human limitations a liability rather than an asset.